deifyed/naVi/README.md

 `navi.openRange()` will open a prompt using the current selection as context.
 Use this prompt to get naVi to make changes to the selected text.
 For example, remove a bug.

+`navi.openFile()` will open a prompt using the current file as context.
+Use this prompt to get naVi to make changes to the current file.
+For example, add a new function.

 ## Installation

 ### Requirements